Database Load Testing: Realistic Patterns

 Why synthetic tests miss

-Without realistic shape, tests pass; production fails.
+- Verdict.
+Without realistic shape, tests pass; production fails on the first traffic spike.

 Four-component realistic test